hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 > }
 > ```

-As we can see, `network` is not actually a configuration field in itself.
-Instead, there are various `network.*` fields that can be configured.
-This bring a question of what will happen when we set the `IROHA_NETWORK` environment variable as mentioned in the excerpt above?
-Will it override the nested `IROHA_NETWORK_CAPACITY` fields?
-Is there a use case for providing an ability to set `IROHA_NETWORK` all-in-one through an environment variable?
+The current configuration treats namespaces like `network` as both a grouping mechanism for specific fields (e.g., `network.*`) and as independent parameters.
+This creates ambiguity: for instance, what would happen if an environment variable like `IROHA_NETWORK` is set?
+Would it affect nested fields such as `IROHA_NETWORK_CAPACITY`?

+This dual role for namespaces is not just limited to `network`, but applies to all other namespaces in the configuration.
+This approach is somewhat exotic and not well-documented, leading to potential confusion and unpredictability.
+Given these challenges, it might be beneficial to simplify the configuration by treating namespaces strictly as prefixes for other parameters, rather than as standalone configuration values.

 ### Chaotic Code Organisation

-Internally, not all of the configuration-related logic is contained within a single `iroha_config` crate.
+Internally, not all the configuration-related logic is contained within a single `iroha_config` crate.
 Instead, some of the configuration resolution logic is located in other crates, such as `iroha_cli`.
 This makes the configuration-related code error-prone and harder to maintain.

 ## Proposals